 - Dosa (a thin crepe made of fermented rice and lentil flour)

 You could also try serving your egg curry with aloo, or potatoes.
 Very often, cooked potatoes are used in egg curry recipes.
-If you don’t want your carbs on the side, you could try adding them into your curry instead.
+With this potato rice recipe, you can enjoy them on the side instead.

 FAQs

-I would say this egg curry dish is healthy in the sense that it provides a wide array of nutrients from whole foods.
+I would say this egg curry dish is healthy, providing many nutrients from whole foods.
 Eggs are rich in protein, choline, lutein, and healthy fats.
 The vegetables in this dish add fiber, potassium, provitamin A, vitamin C, and a variety of beneficial phytonutrients.
 (Of course, if you have an egg allergy, this dish is not a good choice for you!)

 👩🏻🍳 Other Hard-Boiled Egg Recipes